Metadata: Standards

-Cultural objects and artworks
+Cultural objects

 An object's materiality, function, and purpose, as well as the size (e.g., measurements, such as height, width, weight), storage requirements (e.g., climate-controlled environment), and focus of the museum and collection, influence the descriptive depth of the data attributed to the object by cultural documentarians.
 The established institutional cataloging practices, goals, and expertise of cultural documentarians and database structure also influence the information ascribed to cultural objects and the ways in which cultural objects are categorized.
 Additionally, museums often employ standardized commercial collection management software that prescribes and limits the ways in which archivists can describe artworks and cultural objects.
 As well, collecting institutions and museums use Controlled Vocabularies to describe cultural objects and artworks in their collections.
 Getty Vocabularies and the Library of Congress Controlled Vocabularies are reputable within the museum community and are recommended by CCO standards.
 Museums are encouraged to use controlled vocabularies that are contextual and relevant to their collections and enhance the functionality of their digital information systems.
 Controlled Vocabularies are beneficial within databases because they provide a high level of consistency, improving resource retrieval.
 Metadata structures, including controlled vocabularies, reflect the ontologies of the systems from which they were created.
 Often the processes through which cultural objects are described and categorized through metadata in museums do not reflect the perspectives of the maker communities.

-Museums and the Internet
+Online content

 Metadata has been instrumental in the creation of digital information systems and archives within museums and has made it easier for museums to publish digital content online.
 This has enabled audiences who might not have had access to cultural objects due to geographic or economic barriers to have access to them.
 In the 2000s, as more museums have adopted archival standards and created intricate databases, discussions about Linked Data between museum databases have come up in the museum, archival, and library science communities.
 Collection Management Systems (CMS) and Digital Asset Management tools can be local or shared systems.
 Digital Humanities scholars note many benefits of interoperability between museum databases and collections, while also acknowledging the difficulties of achieving such interoperability.